 According to Native American legend, the Klallam and Quileute tribes once had a great battle along a small river.
 Angered by the senseless fighting, the mountain spirit threw an immense boulder at the warriors, killing them all—and damming the river to form Lake Crescent.

 Named for its wind gusts that can reach 75 miles per hour, the Hurricane Ridge Visitor Center is a gateway to the mountains for all seasons.
 In spring and summer, the subalpine meadows are scattered with wildflowers, and the views from the one-mile Cirque Rim Trail extend all the way to the Strait of Juan de Fuca.
 In winter, the gift shop rents skis, the rangers lead snowshoe walks, and the Hurricane Ridge Winter Sports Club operates two rope tows and a lift.
-But be advised: in winter, the road to Hurricane Ridge is only open on the weekends (weather permitting), and all vehicles must carry chains.
+But be advised: in winter, the road to Hurricane Ridge is open only on weekends (weather permitting), and all vehicles must carry tire chains.

 A Few Notes